Thyroid Medication Can Worsen Blood Sugar Control in People with Diabetes

 A blood glucose reading showing an unexpected spike after starting thyroid medication

-The “Highlights of Prescribing Information” for both Synthroid® and Cytomel® warn that therapeutic use of these medications in patients with diabetes mellitus may worsen glycemic control and result in increased insulin requirements.
-They recommend carefully monitoring blood sugar after starting, changing, or discontinuing thyroid hormone therapy.
+The “Highlights of Prescribing Information” for both Synthroid® and Cytomel® warn that therapeutic use of these medications in patients with diabetes mellitus may worsen blood sugar (glycemic) control and result in increased insulin requirements.
+These medication inserts recommend carefully monitoring blood sugar after starting, changing, or discontinuing thyroid hormone therapy.

 Prescribing Information for Synthroid

-Page 1 of the Synthroid prescribing information highlighting warnings for diabetic patients
+Page 1 of the Synthroid prescribing information highlights warnings for diabetic patients

-A paper published recently explains how thyroid hormones contribute to a rise in blood glucose.
-In the liver, thyroid hormones increase the expression of glucose transporter 2 (GLUT2), leading to increases in both gluconeogenesis and glycogenolysis.
-Additionally, thyroid hormones increase lipolysis in adipose tissue, which further stimulates hepatic gluconeogenesis [7].
+A 2022 research paper explained how thyroid hormones contribute to a rise in blood glucose.
+In the liver, thyroid hormones increase the expression of glucose transporter 2 (GLUT2), leading to increases in both the making of blood glucose (gluconeogenesis) and the breaking down of glycogen to release blood glucose (glycogenolysis) [7].

 Natural Desiccated Thyroid (NDT) Warnings